ziqian2000/RISC-V-CPU/README.md

 ### 2.3 Rub

-- When a RAW data hazard happens, forwarding is never enough.
+- When an RAW data hazard happens, forwarding is never enough.
 To solve a situation where the source register is to be written by a LOAD instruction in stage EX, we can only stall the pipeline.
 - The FSM (finite state machine) for both stages IF and MEM is not easy to design.
 However, I tried several FSM design and finally choose this one.
 - I use a register named "avoid_data_hazard" in stage IF to change the CPU between a 5-stage pipeline and no pipeline by adding 10 cycles after instruction so that I can debug easier.

 # 3. Performance